 6. Meritage Resort and Spa

 The Meritage Resort and Spa is located just over four miles from downtown.
 It is a little further out than other resorts, but it's worth it - especially if you plan to visit Sonoma as well.
 The resort is located at the southern tip of the valley, where Napa and Sonoma meet.
 The Meritage Resort and Spa features the area's only spa in a wine cave, so it's perfect for a one-of-a-kind spa experience.

 You'll be surrounded by vines on the property here.
-The resort is home to the Trinitas Cellars Tasting Room, said to be the first tasting room at a resort property in Napa.
+The resort is also home to the Trinitas Cellars Tasting Room.

 The resort's 322 elegantly appointed guest rooms and nine suites are a bargain as compared to some other properties further up in Napa Valley.
 All rooms have 32-inch plasma TVs, large executive work desks, DVD/CD players, and more.
 There are 180 more studios and one-bedroom condos at the adjacent Vino Bello Resort.